mecoookie/surreal.network/README.md

 **Important**
 When creating new restrictions/requiremets for signing, update the signature on contract using `_setMintingSigner`.
 If not updated: old signatures (prior restrictions) will still be valid.

+## How it works

+---

+### Minting a Mint Pass

+Minter interacts with `0x18d0e051317e04ae96314c372bd35220460eec62`

+1. Our `SurrealMintPassFactory` allows us to create new, independently priced and limited, ERC1155 Mint-Pass tokens.
+Each token comes with its own generative art for our holders.
+2. When visiting our web3 site during a mint period, users will be able to mint a limited amount of mint passes per wallet, based on some requirement (ownership or otherwise.
+See [SignedMinting.sol](#signedmintingsol)

+### Redeeming a Surreal Ape

+Minter interacts with `0xbc4aee331e970f6e7a5e91f7b911bdbfdf928a98`

+1. Holders of our `SurrealMintPass` can log into our site and select which Mint-pass they would like to burn.
+During redemption, holders also choose which NFT they'd like to create a SURREAL APE derivative from.
+2. A claim transaction is created (gas is required).
+The claim transaction burns the holders Mint Pass and drops an unrevealed SURREAL APE erc721 into their wallet.
+3. Our GANs system is invoked.
+The best image is hand-selected and set as metadata for the ERC721.

 ## To do